GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/custom-script.md

     A `print` statement may not work on some environments if the `PYTHON_HOME` environment variable is not set.
 Make sure it points to a valid python installation.

 More details about Logs can be found in the [Log Management](../operation/logs.md) portion of the docs.

+### Debugging
+Visit the [remote debugging](../developer-guide/script-debugging.md) document to learn how to debug custom interception scripts.

 ## Person Authentication
 An authentication script enables you to customize the user experience for authentication.
 For example, you can write a script that